stillwater-sc/dfa-documentation/content/introduction/computational-spacetime.md

 Think back to the model of a physical parallel machine being a fixed graph in space with communication channels connecting computational nodes.
 The channels of communication constrain the propagation directions for information exchange.
-To enable fine-grain parallelism assume that computation and communication are separate steps in a computational even.
+To enable fine-grain parallelism assume that computation and communication are separate steps in a computational event.
 By doing so, we have created an efficient pipeline that hides the latency of the communication phase.
 We can now leverage the mental model of spacetime to argue about partial orders of computational events that might be able to effect each other.